-- Curiosity; will it really feel like 'they say it does'? - To fit in everyone else is doing it and they seem ok, so it must be safe, and I'll do it too - Peer pressure; to keep friends you finally give in and agree to try a drug - To escape problems such as boyfriend/girlfriend relationships, sexual identity crises, social media difficulties, family issues, academic pressure, extra-curricular pressures, bullying. - To help with school work or to study for exams - As a way of coping with mental health issues; a choice made instead of/or along with self-harm
+- Curiosity; will it really feel like 'they say it does'? - To fit in everyone else is doing it so it must be safe, and I'll do it too - Peer pressure; to keep friends you finally give in and agree to try a drug - To escape problems such as boyfriend/girlfriend relationships, sexual identity crises, social media difficulties, family issues, academic pressure, extra-curricular pressures, etc. - To help with school work or to study for exams - As a way of coping with mental health issues; a choice made instead of/or along with self-harm